Endometriosis is one of the leading causes of pelvic pain in women.

 What are the symptoms of endometriosis?

-The primary symptom is pelvic pain – during period, during or after sex, during bowel movement or urination.
-Other symptoms can include; fatigue, nausea, diarrhoea, weight gain, vomiting, bloating and all of these can often lead to depression, anxiety or just feelings of low self esteem.
+The primary symptom is pelvic pain – during period, during ovulation, during or after sex, during bowel movement or urination.
+Other symptoms can include; fatigue, migraines, nausea, diarrhoea, weight gain, vomiting, bloating and all of these can often lead to depression, anxiety or just feelings of low self esteem.

 What are the main causes of endometriosis?